-You can visit any pages you want to, and any changes to the system made by the “sandboxed” software will only be applied to the sandbox and therefore the buffer directory.
-The Sandboxie icon surrounded by little red dots shows that software is currently being used in a sandbox.
+You can visit any pages you want to, and any changes to the system made by the ‘sandboxed’ software will only be applied to the sandbox and therefore the buffer directory.
+The Sandboxie icon surrounded by little red dots shows that the software is being used in a sandbox.

-A window will then ask you to save any files downloaded before completely deleting the data.
+A window will then ask you to save any files downloaded before deleting the data.